 Avengers: Endgame

-Superhero movies are my second favorite kind of film, and Avengers: Endgame is the greatest of them all.
+Superhero movies are among my favorite kind of film, and Avengers: Endgame might just be the greatest of them all.
 The finale of the Marvel Cinematic Universe’s Infinity Saga is an emotional roller coaster with larger than life battles, heartbreaking losses, cheer-inducing pay-offs, and bittersweet farewells for some of the continuity’s most beloved characters.
 A large portion of the people at the opening night viewing I went to, including myself, spent a huge chunk of Endgame’s three hour runtime either cheering, laughing, or crying, and I couldn’t ask for anything more from the MCU than what it delivered here.

 The Big Lebowski

-I’ve watched The Big Lebowski in its entirety more than almost any other comedy, and it gets weirder, funnier, and better each time.
-The outlandish characters like John Goodman’s volatile Walter or John Turturro’s totally bizarre Jesus, hilarious and endlessly quotable dialogue – I can’t count the number of times I’ve said “Yeah, well, that’s like, your opinion, man” in my life – and strange world somehow all end up generating the perfect blend of odd and endearing.
-It definitely isn’t everyone’s cup of tea, but it’s certainly mine.
+I’ve watched The Cohen brothers’ The Big Lebowski in its entirety more than almost any other comedy, and it gets weirder, funnier, and better each time.
+The outlandish characters like John Goodman’s volatile Walter or John Turturro’s totally bizarre Jesus, hilarious and endlessly quotable dialogue – I can’t count the number of times I’ve said “Yeah, well, that’s like, your opinion, man” in my life – and strange world somehow all end up generating the perfect blend of odd and endearing that I adore.
+It’s a genuinely unique cinematic experience, and still my favorite film from the Cohens to date.

 Die Hard